Whitemoss Community Fund Criteria

 All grants are subject to projects meeting GrantScape’s Generic Grant-making Policy as well as the Specific Funding Criteria detailed below.

-- There are two application rounds each year.
+- There are two application rounds each year, with decisions usually announced in February and July.

 Contributing Third Party (CTP) Donation